wudsn/wudsn-ide-install/README.md

 On Windows, download wudsn.exe to the folder and run it.
 - https://github.com/peterdell/wudsn-ide-install/raw/main/wudsn.exe

+Note: Windows Defender may complain upon the first launch.
 Versions for macOS and Linux are in the making.

 The file will create and populate the following subfolders via downloads: